Centre should take initiative to lift 50% quota ceiling: Maha CM | Politics

 ''My government is committed to finding permanent solutions to flooding, cyclones and landslides which have become a permanent feature triggering floods and causing loss to life and property,'' he added.

+Chief Minister Uddhav Thackeray on Sunday night virtually met leaders of Congress, Shiv Sena and NCP in Parliament to apprise them of the state's point of view.
+Apart from relaxing the reservation cap, the parties should also demand a debate on the issue, the statement said, adding the state government was pursuing the matter.

+State PWD Minister Ashok Chavan, who heads the cabinet sub-committee on the Maratha quota, had written to all MPs from Maharashtra on July 24 to pursue the demand of lifting the ceiling with the Central government and in Parliament.

-The Union Cabinet is learnt to have cleared a Constitution amendment bill that seeks to give power to states and UTs to make their own OBC lists.
-The bill will now be introduced in Parliament for passage, sources said in Delhi on Wednesday.
+Leader of Opposition in Rajya Sabha Mallikarjun Kharge, Chavan, P Chidambaram, Abhishek Manu Singhvi (all Congress), Shiv Sena MPs Arvind Sawant and Sanjay Raut, NCP MPs Praful Patel and Supriya Sule, Maharashtra advocate general Ashutosh Kumbhkoni and state Chief Secretary Sitaram Kunte participated in the meeting, the statement said.
+Sources said in Delhi on Wednesday the Union Cabinet is learnt to have cleared a Constitution amendment bill that seeks to give power to states and UTs to make their own OBC lists.
+The bill will now be introduced in Parliament for passage, they had said.

 The Supreme Court had dismissed the Centre's plea seeking review of the May 5 majority verdict which held that the 102nd constitution amendment took away the states' powers to declare socially and educationally backward classes (SEBC) for grant of quota in jobs and admissions.